molnard/wasabipres2019/README.md

 _mixers_
 Can you obfuscate the ledger on your own?
 Well the answer is not really.
 The problem is that even if you are generating a lot of transactions with varying inputs and outputs the begin and the end transaction could be identified.
 For example if coins come from the same wallet it can be connected together with the help of breadth-first search on the transaction graph.
 In additon transaction generation could be expensive.
 The more users there are, the better your privacy.

 In the past, traditional bitcoin mixers provide centralized way to obfuscate the ledger.
 The problem is that you have to send your coins into the mixer and they will send back the mixed bitcoin for you if they will...
 For example: Bitcoin fog worked for years without an issue had a good feedback but later it became a selective scam.
 You send the money it mixes but if you send a larger amount then it will take it.
+Also it can decide to deanonimize you.
+Trusted 3rd parties are privacy and security holes.
 Wasabi has a trustless solution for this but before that

 Why coinjoin is good for privacy?
 Because from the CoinJoin you cannot tell which output correspons to an input.
 Let's look at following CoinJoin transaction.